 These will add colour and fun to any party theme.
 Get them cheaply here.
 You don’t have to be particularly artistic, practice a few designs beforehand and only offer those – don’t take requests, then there can be no disasters.

 Everyone loves balloons, they’re such an important part of every kids party.
 Make them work even harder by jazzing them up with cheaper supplies – like stickers or glitter.
+A friend told us about a place similar to JungleJumps where they found bounce houses for their kids birthday parties, it sounded like a great idea so we checked it out.

 If you have some creative baking skills, you can save some money easily on cakes – and create something totally unique for your theme or child.
 Not that confident?
 Grab a ready-to-mix cake making kit and then decorate the cake with a few themed sugarcraft items.
 These can be expensive (although far cheaper than a shop bought cake with similar decorations).
 Or you could simply use some of your child’s toys that relate to your theme.
 Make sure they’re run through the dishwasher first to clean them!!